HomeDocumentationAPI Reference

 Scheduling Optimization

 The primary factor to consider is the effect on shared resources (e.g. SAN devices, NFS servers, VM host machines, etc.).
 When file and directory sandflies run on many hosts that use the same shared storage, the cumulative burden placed on that common storage device may become noticeable.
+To minimize the load on shared resources, Sandfly runs schedules in "trickle mode" by default.
+Instead of scanning all hosts as soon as the schedule start time arrives, Sandfly will spread out the scans across the entire schedule interval time period.

 Another important factor to consider is sensitive hosts.
 These devices could be anything: heavily loaded hosts, lightweight devices with limited resources (e.g. IoT devices, network cameras, etc.), systems providing mission critical services (e.g. a primary database, core routers, etc.), applications on hosts that are affected by even mild extra activity, hosts that have operational requirements that limit scanning periods, or other cases.
 This subset of hosts may need extra attention for approved security scans.